unclexo/chirp/README.md

 ## Welcome

 Hello!
-Welcome to Chrip's repository!
+Welcome to Chirp's repository!
 You're there because you sponsor me on GitHub.
 Thank you!

 ## Development